matthodan/jekyll-asset-pipeline/README.md

 If you would like to run an asset through multiple preprocessors successively, you can do so by naming your assets with nested file extensions.
 Nest the extensions in the order (right to left) that the asset should be processed.
 For example, `.css.scss.erb` would first be processed by an `erb` preprocessor then by a `scss` preprocessor before being rendered.
 This convention is very similar to the convention used by the [Ruby on Rails asset pipeline](http://guides.rubyonrails.org/asset_pipeline.html#preprocessing).

-Don't forget to define preprocessors for the extensions you use in your filenames, otherwise JAPR will not process your asset.
+Don't forget to define preprocessors for the extensions you use in your filenames, otherwise Jekyll Asset Pipeline will not process your asset.

 ## Asset Compression

 Asset compression allows us to decrease the size of our assets and increase the speed of our site.
-One of JAPR's key strengths is that it works with __any__ compression library that has a ruby wrapper.
+One of Jekyll Asset Pipeline's key strengths is that it works with __any__ compression library that has a ruby wrapper.
 Adding asset compression is straightforward, but requires a small amount of additional code.

 In the following example, we will add a compressor that uses Yahoo's YUI Compressor to compress our CSS and JavaScript assets.